-Whether you have a reservation or are using a City of Boise facility on a drop-in basis, we hope you have a safe and pleasant experience.
-On this webpage, you will find our park policies to help guide you during your visit.
+Whether you have a reservation at a City of Boise facility or are visiting on a drop-in basis, we hope you have a safe and pleasant experience.
+All applicable park policies are listed on this webpage to help guide you during your visit.

 Park Use Policies

 Park users are required to follow and abide by Idaho State Code, Boise City Ordinances and the Boise Parks and Recreation Park Use Policy.
 Park policies are posted at restrooms and shelters and are enforced.
 Violators will be cited.
-For more information regarding Boise City Code, visit webpage.
+For more information regarding Boise City Code, click here.

 - Bernadine Quinn Riverside Park and Quinn’s Pond